Enel Green Power: Operations

 Enel Green Power generates electricity from renewable sources.
-It operates in five continents with more than 1,300 operative plants.
+It operates in five continents with more than 1,400 operative plants.
 The production mix includes geothermal energy, hydropower, solar energy, and wind power.
-It manages 67,2 GW of total renewable capacity.
+It manages 66,8 GW of total renewable capacity.

 European Southern Observatory (ESO) and Enel Green Power officials at the entry into service of the La Silla Observatory photovoltaic power station in northern Chile.

 Between 2020 and 2021, Enel Green Power initiated projects to develop green hydrogen, including an agreement with Eni to develop hydrogen production technology from renewable sources.
-In December 2020, Enel Green Power and NextChem signed a memorandum of understanding to support the production of green hydrogen in the United States.
+In December 2020, Enel Green Power and Nextchem signed a memorandum of understanding to support the production of green hydrogen in the United States.

 In 2023, Enel Green Power presented the construction site of 3Sun Gigafactory in Catania, Sicily.
 In January 2024, it secured a total of €560 million from the European Investment Bank, InvestEU, and other Italian banks like UniCredit, Banco BPM, and BPER Banca.
 The factory is intended to host five 600 MW module assembly lines and to have a full capacity utilization of 3 GW.

-In line with the 2040 Vision, Enel Green Power presented the 2025-2027 Strategic Plan in November 2024, allocating approximately 12 billion euros to renewable energy, increasing capacity by around 12 GW.
-The technological mix includes over 70% onshore wind and dispatchable technologies, reaching about 76 GW of total capacity by 2027.
+In line with the 2040 Vision, Enel Group presented the 2026-2028 Strategic Plan in February 2026, allocating approximately 20 billion euros to renewable energy, increasing capacity by around 15 GW.
+The technological mix includes over 75% onshore wind and dispatchable technologies, reaching more than 80 GW of total capacity by 2028.